TroyMetrics/Benchmark-Overlays/README.md

   <img src="https://github.com/TroyMetrics/Benchmark-Overlays/blob/main/assets/images/CPU_Core_Count_Override_Sensor.png?raw=true">
 </p>

-> 📝 Note: For **automatic CPU core detection** (HWiNFO), the Correction formula must stay **empty**.
+> 📝 Note: For **Automatic CPU Core Detection** (HWiNFO), the Correction formula must remain **empty**.

 ---

 ## ℹ️ CPU Barchart Status Message

-This message appears when the overlay cannot determine your system’s physical core count.
-It is shown only when:
+The status message **“HWiNFO not running: Start HWiNFO or set CPU Core Count Override.”** appears when the overlay cannot determine your system’s physical core count.
+It is shown only when the following it true:

 - **HWiNFO64 is not running** / **Shared Memory Support** is disabled
-- **No value has been assigned** in the **CPU Core Count Override** sensor
+- **No value has been assigned** in the **[CPU Core Count Override Sensor](#-cpu-core-count-override-sensor)** sensor

-When these conditions are met, the overlay is unable to generate a CPU barchart.
-It temporarily displays this status message to prompt the user to either launch HWiNFO64 or manually assign their CPU core count:
+It displays this status message to prompt the user to either launch HWiNFO64 (or enable Shared Memory Support) or manually assign their CPU core count using the **[CPU Core Count Override Sensor](#-cpu-core-count-override-sensor)**

-**“HWiNFO not running: Start HWiNFO or set CPU Core Count Override.”**

 <p align="center">
   <img src="https://github.com/TroyMetrics/Benchmark-Overlays/blob/main/assets/images/CPU_Barchart_Info_Message.png?raw=true">